zhuyunz/KSkyWizard/README.md

      <img width="1180" alt="image" src="https://github.com/zhuyunz/KcwiKit/assets/33030986/14e5ab89-2ac4-42b4-9c01-01be296a35b4">
    - Press the `Save updated invsens` button if you are happy with the results.

+Sometimes, there are spikes in the spectrum of the standard star if you turn off the cosmic ray rejection in the DRP.
+As long as they are masked out from the fitting region, you don't need to worry about it.

 ### 4. Sky subtraction

    a.
-Enter the science image number.
+Switch to the science panel and enter the science image number.
 For instance, enter 85 and press the `return ` button if the frame is kr230923_00085.
 If you want to use the off-field sky frame, please check the `Use Off-field Sky Frame No.`, also enter the sky image frame number and press return.
 You can also update the science image number by pressing `Previous` and `Next` button.

    b.
 If this is the first time that you reduce this frame, please press `Load Raw Cube`, `Save Cropped Cube` and `Load Cropped Cube`.
 Otherwise, simply press `Load Cropped Cube` to load the data.
 This step is simply to crop the datacube outside of the good wavelength region to avoid running into edge problem with ZAP.